 The growth of electric and hybrid vehicles in the transportation market offers exciting experiences for consumers, but also demands innovative solutions for new technology applications.
 Cascade Engineering is collaborating with partners on a global scale to develop light weight, cost competitive solutions for battery components for a variety of electric vehicle markets.
 We offer solutions in part consolidation, fluid management, and weight reduction for products ranging from battery components to large structural enclosures.

 Reducing the carbon footprint of our materials and processes is an important responsibility for building a sustainable future.
-In cooperation with UBQ Corporation, Cascade Engineering is integrating household waste, diverted from landfills into usable material, into the products we manufacture.
+In cooperation with UBQ Materials, Cascade Engineering is integrating household waste, diverted from landfills into usable material, into the products we manufacture.
 Eliminating waste from the landfill reduces the amount of methane gas in the environment, and when used within our products, results in a climate positive product.
 As the worldwide need for plastics continues to grow, the planets need for climate positive solutions grows as well.

 Once China implemented the Green Fence and closed their borders to US recyclables Cascade Engineering partnered with Waste Management and The Recycling Partnership to design a solution to the problem of recycled plastics not having a home.
 We created pull in the US supply chain model by collecting mixed bulky rigid plastic from residential curbside recycling programs, sorted at the WM MRF, KW Plastics processed it and then Cascade Engineering reintroduced it into manufacturing and made new carts.
 Collectively we saved the recycled plastic from landfill and upcycled it into brand new product of high value.